Muhao-Chen/muhao-chen.github.io/_pages/research.md

 toc: true
 ---

-A misconception is that “The best system is made from the best components”.
+A misconception is that “The best system is made from the best components.”
 That is certainly not true.
 Often, we gain more in integrating two disciplines than making exceptional improvements in one discipline.
-For example, in the airplane wing, aerodynamics engineers first designed the best shape based on their knowledge in fluid dynamics, then the control engineer came and break the beautiful shape for control objectives.
+For example, in the airplane wing, aerodynamics engineers first designed the best shape based on their knowledge in fluid dynamics, then the control engineer came and broke the beautiful shape for control objectives.
 This is certainly not the right way.
 A systematic approach would be to modify shape not by pushing against a reference equilibrium but by modifying the equilibrium.
 Of course, this would require much less control effort.

 <!--{% include toc %}-->